prl-mushr/mushr-website/content/tutorials/realsense.md

 - Teleop is running
 - Your laptop is connnected properly
 {{< highlight bash >}}
-$ rostopic list
+$ ros2 topic list
 {{< / highlight >}}
 This should output a bunch of camera-related topics.
-If not, check your `ROS_MASTER_URI` and `ROS_IP` to ensure they are correct.
+If not, check that `ROS_DOMAIN_ID` and `RMW_IMPLEMENTATION` matches on both machines and that they are on the same network.

 {{< highlight bash >}}
 /camera/color/camera_info